Classwork 11

 • Gross Ratings Points (GRP):

-Measures the estimated total viewership of a show β€” an indicator of its broadcast marketability.
+Measures the total viewership of a show β€” an indicator of its broadcast marketability.

 • πŸ“Ί A higher GRP suggests broader exposure and a more marketable program.